Bears Will Be Bears: Plot

 Opening quote: "She looked in the window, and then peeped through the keyhole; seeing nobody in the house, she lifted the latch".

 A young couple, later identified as Rocky and Gilda (Alexander Mendeluk and Amy Gumenick) break into a house, which they explore before engaging in foreplay.
 The house-owner arrives and they attempt to flee.
 Rocky is caught, but Gilda reaches the car and drives off.
 In hospital, Nick (David Giuntoli) is treated after being attacked (in the previous episode) by the mysterious woman (Claire Coffee) with a neurotoxin identified as PhTx3.
 Watching a surveillance videotape with Hank (Russell Hornsby) and Captain Renard (Sasha Roiz), he spots the woman, but they can't identify her.
 He and Hank interview Amy and head to the house.
 Sergeant Drew Wu (Reggie Lee) is already there, because the owners, Frank (Currie Graham) and Diane Rabe, had reported a break-in.
 Rocky is revealed to be held in a cave by a creature.

 Nick and Hank interrogate Gilda, who admits she and Rocky snuck into the house.
 Marie (Kate Burton) calls Nick, asking him to visit her, where she tells him of an organization whose aim is to kill all the remaining Grimms.
 She urges him not to let them get into the trailer.
 Nick returns to the Rabe house, where he observes the Rabes' son, Barry (Parker Bagley), momentarily shift into his creature form.

+Under a bridge, Renard meets with the mystery woman from the previous episode.
+He tells her he's had to put guards on her hospital room but suggests they find the right "people" to "take care of her" as they can't afford someone shifting & revealing their plan.
+Renard admits that they can't afford her to tell Nick any more about their family history & that they need him "in their side".
+Soon after they're approached by a thug, who the mystery woman then shifts form & kills.